dimakura/reforma/README.md

 # Reforma

-Reforma will help you to quickly integrate your remote data into React UI.
+Reforma will help you to quickly integrate your remote data with React UI.

 ## Config

 At this stage Reforma only supports global static configuration.
-You can configure base API url and HTTP headers.
+You can configure baseUrl (for API) and HTTP headers.

 ```js
 import { Config } from 'reforma'